 The 6th Muslims in ML Workshop at ICML 2026

 The 6th Muslims in ML (MusIML) Workshop continues its tradition of success at top-tier conferences, providing a vibrant academic and social platform for the global Muslim community in machine learning.
 This workshop directly responds to ICML's call for Affinity Groups, focusing on the intersection of machine learning, fairness, and the global Muslim community to explore its unique challenges and opportunities.
 Our core objective is to foster high-quality original research, promote ethical AI solutions tailored to diverse cultural, linguistic, and economic contexts, and create an inclusive and safe academic space for Muslim researchers.
-We anticipate approximately 300 attendees.

 The MusIML community has an extensive track record of organizing successful events at premier conferences.
 Since 2020, we have organized 10 official events, including 5 workshops and 5 social and mentoring events.
 Our workshops have become a staple affinity event at both NeurIPS and ICML.
 The community has shown consistent growth, from approximately 100 attendees at our inaugural workshop at NeurIPS 2020 to accepting 60 papers with 300+ attendees at NeurIPS 2025, demonstrating our expanding influence and the increasing engagement of our community.